hyperledger/indy-node/docs/process-based-load-script.md

 'file_field' - split number to be used to run test with.
 Default is 2.

-####Parameters for specific request types
+#### Parameters for specific request types

-'payment_method' - payment methods.
-Applicable for payment, verify_payment and get_payment_sources request types.
-Default is "sov".

 'payment_addrs_count' - count of payment addresses.
-Applicable for payment, verify_payment and get_payment_sources
-request types.
-Default is 100. _The count of payment addresses actually also determines the count of initial payment sources (one payment source per payment address).
+Default is 100.
+The count of payment addresses actually also determines the count of initial payment sources (one payment source per payment address).
 Please note, the count of initial payment sources serves as a buffer for payment request generator because new payments use receipts of previous payments as sources.
-In case there is no available sources in the buffer, payment request generator prints a message to stdout that a next request cannot be generated since no req data are available._
+In case there is no available sources in the buffer, payment request generator prints a message to stdout that a next request cannot be generated since no req data are available. _Applicable for: payment, verify_payment, get_payment_sources_

+'payment_method' - payment method. _Applicable for: payment, verify_payment, get_payment_sources_

+'plugin_lib' - name of payment library file. _Applicable for: payment, verify_payment, get_payment_sources_

+'plugin_init_func' - name of payment library initialization function. _Applicable for: payment, verify_payment, get_payment_sources_

 ## Examples